If you are near Fethiye or Kaş, the best place to have fun and be amazed by a beautiful natural landscape is the famous canyon in Saklıkent.

 Saklıkent Canyon is located in Saklıkent National Park in Muğla's Fethiye and Antalya's Kaş districts.
 It's exact location is in the Foca District of Fethiye.

-The entrance fee to Saklıkent Canyon National Park is 10 TL per person in 2021.
+Yes, there is an entrance fee to enter Saklıkent Canyon National Park.
 The Museum Card is not valid here.
 There is also a fee to park in the canyon.

 You can reach the canyon in 1 hour with Fethiye-Saklıkent minibuses departing from the smaller Fethiye bus station near the mosque.